UBC-MDS/DSCI_522_PM2.5_Analysis/doc/Report.md

 ## Introduction

+Particulate matter(PM) - also known as Atmospheric aerosol particles - are microscopic solid or liquid matter suspended in the atmosphere of Earth.
+PM2.5 are fine particles with a diameter of 2.5 μm or less.
+They have impacts on climate and precipitation that adversely affect human health.
+In other words, it's used as a measure of pollution.
+PM2.5 readings are often included in air quality reports from environmental authorities and companies.

-This project is to conduct research on the inferential question - **Is the average PM2.5 in Beijing same as that in Shanghai?** We want to explore whether the average PM2.5 in Beijing is different from that in Shanghai in general.
-The datasets we choose are [PM2.5 Data of Five Chinese Cities from Kaggle.com](https://www.kaggle.com/uciml/pm25-data-for-five-chinese-cities), which record PM2.5 of five Chinese cities during 2010 to 2015 each day
+This project is to conduct research on the inferential question - **Is the average PM2.5 in Beijing same as that in Shanghai?** We want to explore whether the average PM2.5 in Beijing is different from that in Shanghai in general, so that we can compare the air quality of these two cities.
+The datasets we choose are [PM2.5 Data of Five
+Chinese Cities from
+Kaggle.com](https://www.kaggle.com/uciml/pm25-data-for-five-chinese-cities),
+which record PM2.5 of five Chinese cities during 2010 to 2015 each day